splytanalytics/splyt-cpp/readme.md

 - std::string user_id - Optional.
 - std::string device_id - Optional.
 - std::string context - Context of this API call.
 - HttpInterface httpint - Optional.
 HttpInterface used for HTTP requests.
-If one is not passed, it will use the default CurlHttpInterface.
+If one is not passed, it will use the default OverrideHttpInterface.

 The HttpInterface is used to make POST calls to the Splyt servers and is located in "network/http_interface.h", you can create a class that extends the HttpInterface and pass it to the Init function if you wish.
 If you do not an instance of the OverrideHttpInterface will be passed to make network calls.
 The default OverrideHttpInterface is located in "platform/curl", this interface uses libcurl to send HTTP requests If the platform you are wishing to compile for does not support this and we do not yet have an SDK for it you can implement a new OverrideHttpInterface yourself.

 ### splyt->UpdateCollection
-Update a collection, used to record purchases.
+Updates collection, used for virtual currencies or collections.
 ```c++
 SplytResponse UpdateCollection(std::string name, double balance, double balance_delta, bool is_currency, std::string context, std::string user_id = "", std::string device_id = "");
 ```